hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

 * `scsi_type`: The common type of all SCSI controllers on this virtual machine.
   Will be one of `lsilogic` (LSI Logic Parallel), `lsilogic-sas` (LSI Logic SAS), `pvscsi` (VMware Paravirtual), `buslogic` (BusLogic), or `mixed` when there are multiple controller types.
+Only the first number of controllers defined by `scsi_controller_scan_count` are scanned.
 * `disk_sizes`: The sizes, in GiB, of each of the virtual disks on this virtual machine or template.
 These are sorted by bus and unit number so that they can be applied to a `vsphere_virtual_machine` resource in the order the resource expects while cloning.
 This is useful for discovering the required size of a disk while performing a linked clone, as the disk size of a linked clone must be the same as its source.
+Only the first number of controllers defined by `scsi_controller_scan_count` are scanned for disks.
 * `network_interface_types`: The network interface types for each network interface found on the virtual machine, in device bus order.
 Will be one of `e1000`, `e1000e`, `pcnet32`, `sriov`, `vmxnet2`, or `vmxnet3`.